 - Child Care: COVID Communications, Response and Referral Center flyer

 Federal Communications Commission (FCC) information on phone scams during COVID-19

 Resources for small business owners, immigrant and refugee communities, and others seeking unemployment, public health, housing, cash, and utilities assistance.
 (King County Office of Equity and Social Justice, 4/6/20)

 Translated Language Resources

-Basic Information & Resources
+Basic Information and Resources

 –Multilingual videos about how to care from someone with COVID-19

-- WA State DSHS Office of Refugee & Immigrant Assistance Economic Services Administration (3/30/20) – A list of translated COVID-19 health education resources in 73 different languages from United States government entities, international non-government agencies, community-based organizations, and selective countries outside the United States.
+- WA State DSHS Office of Refugee and Immigrant Assistance Economic Services Administration (3/30/20) – A list of translated COVID-19 health education resources in 73 different languages from United States government entities, international non-government agencies, community-based organizations, and selective countries outside the United States.